-What Does Tight Control Mean?
+What Does Blood Glucose Management Mean?

-Tight control means getting as close to a normal (nondiabetic) blood glucose level as you safely can.
-Ideally, this means levels between 70 and 130 mg/dl before meals, and less than 180 two hours after starting a meal, with a glycated hemoglobin (A1C) level less than 7 percent.
-The target number for glycated hemoglobin will vary depending on the type of test your doctor's laboratory uses.
+Managing diabetes means getting as close to a normal (nondiabetic) blood glucose level as you safely can.
+Generally, this means levels between 70 and 130 mg/dl before meals, and less than 180 two hours after starting a meal, with a glycated hemoglobin (A1C) level less than 7 percent.
+Those targets should be individuallized depending on a variety of factors.
+Set your goals with your doctor.

 How Does It Help?

 No one knows why high glucose levels cause complications in people with diabetes.
 But keeping glucose levels as low as possible prevents or slows some complications.